hjkissinger/hjkissinger/README.md

 #### Rather than reinventing the wheel, I develop business intelligence tools from common software, such as Microsoft Excel, PowerBI, and Windows PowerShell.
 I aim to make tools tailored to specific business problems, replicable, and accessible for all skill levels.

 #### To create these solutions, I collect information from key stakeholders and then develop the solution with UX design thinking methods.
 Sometimes this means filling up an entire whiteboard or making colorful sticky-note decision trees!
-I then develop the business intelligence tool and its standard operating procedure (SOP) jointly to ensure the replicability.
-These SOPs detail the process in textual, diagrammatic, and pictoral formats to improve organizational learning outcomes for all skill levels.
+I then develop the business intelligence tool and its standard operating procedure (SOP) jointly, to ensure the replicability.
+These SOPs detail the process in textual, diagrammatic, and pictorial formats to improve organizational learning outcomes for all skill levels.

 #### My personal wish is to have my projects endure and grow to fit others' needs.
 So let's collaborate!